-The most important is an increase in flight capacity.
-At present, only Cape Town International can handle heavy and medium sized (ICAO definition) commercial jets.
-Ysterplaat is not an option for many reasons and the only other suitable airport that could be expanded is Somersveld (FALS), a military airfield Somersveld was constructed to serve as an alternate to training specifically the Circuits & Landings, close to Darling and ideally suited for the growing areas to the north of the metropole.
-It would have to be purchased from the Department of Defence and will also require significant capital injection to construct the necessary support facilities.
+The most important is the increase in flight capacity.
+At present, only Cape Town International can handle heavy and medium-sized (ICAO Definition) commercial jets.
+Ysterplaat is not an option for many reasons and the only other suitable airport that could be expanded is Somersveld (FALS), a military airfield Somersveld was constructed to serve as an alternative to training specifically the Circuits & Landings, close to Darling and ideally suited for the growing areas to the north of the metropole.
+It would have to be purchased from the Department of Defence and will also require a significant capital injection to construct the necessary support facilities.
 But it has the potential to be the “Lanseria” of Cape Town.
 A further plus of this airfield is the N7 is becoming dual carriageway all the way to the Hopefield turn-off, making for ease of road transport from the northern (and expanding) suburbs of Cape Town.

 At present, Cape Town has two runways.
 One is more than capable of handling just about any commercial jet there is – including the likes of the A380.
 Whilst none have landed here, the airport has handled several Antonov A124s, albeit on charters.

 Regular operators, during the winter months, with significant cold frontal activity, have found this runway to be particularly useful for landings, due to crosswind limitations on the main runway.
-So the second runway performs a vital and often much needed function.
-Unfortunately there are many people who do not see the need for this runway.
+So the second runway performs a vital and often much-needed function.
+Unfortunately, there are many people who do not see the need for this runway.
 Having been an air traffic controller at FACT for many years, it is one of the best aids to an aerodrome controller we have at Cape Town.
-Extremely useful, and very much a major role player on the airport.
+Extremely useful, and very much a major role player at the airport.